JonnieSparkles/playdead/README.md

 - Web Audio API (for visualizations)
 - Canvas API (for laser effects)

+### Developer Testing

+Add `#dev` to the URL to enable testing features:
+- On player.html, adds a simulation toggle button to the interface which allows testing laser show effects without audio playback

 ## Version History

 See [changelog.txt](changelog.txt) for detailed version history.